- 2 hrs ago Bacterial Vaginosis: Causes, Symptoms, Risk Factors, Diagnosis, Treatment & Prevention

 - Adorn the picture of Goddess Durga with a garland of fresh flowers.

 - Fill the kalash with water from a clean source.
-Add some coins and betel nut.
-Cover the kalash with a red cloth and tie with a red thread or moli.
+Add some coins and betel nuts.
+Tie a red thread or moli around the neck of the Kalash.
 Wrap the coconut also in a red cloth and place it on top of the kalash.
 Adorn the coconut with some rice and sindoor.

-- Prepare the aarti thali with roli, rice, sindoor gulal and a diya.
+- Prepare the aarti thali with roli, rice, sindoor, camphor and a diya.

-- Perform the aarti with the prepared thali and distribute the prasad to the people who have attended the pooja.
+- Perform the aarti with the prepared thali and distribute the prasad to the people around.